-Per Assembly Bill 52, participating California Native American Tribes were notified of the subject application and given the opportunity to enter into consultation with the County to address potential impacts to cultural resources.
-No concerns were expressed by reviewing California Native American Tribes.
+Under the provisions of Assembly Bill 52 (AB 52) participating California Native American Tribes were notified of the project and given the opportunity to enter into consultation with the County of Fresno on addressing potential impacts to cultural resources.
+No notified tribal government expressed concern with the subject application and did not request consultation.